If you are considering applying for a Lowes credit card, you will definitely want to read this review first.

 I actually prefer Lowe’s over Home Depot.
 From my experience, the customer service is a bit better.
 At Home Depot, every time I go I have to travel 10 aisles down just to find an associate to help, only to tell me that’s not their department and for me to go back and wait… it’s a huge pain in the behind to shop there.

-But just because I like this home improvement store, it doesn’t mean I prefer the Lowes card.
-Here’s what you need to know about it before you fill out an application.
+But just because I like this home improvement store doesn’t equate to a recommendation for their private label store credit card.
+Here’s what you need to know about it before you consider completing an application.

-Back in 2011 they split the program into 2 cards:
+Several years ago they split their card program into 2 cards:

 Option #1: Lowes Consumer credit card